mkrueger/MysticDraw/README.md

 It's shaping up but still not finished…

- * ANSI & Minimap controls need a rework, they're only placeholders.
-Minimap crashes if file is too large.
  * Color Picker that doesn't suck
  * Switch for iCE/Blink (atm it's only in iCE Mode)